-This made me wonder.
+This made me realize that...

-Because if your experience is that, for the last 30 years, whenever you come off your antidepressants you gradually go downhill again, it can be pretty easy to believe that you’re stuck with depression for life.
+Because if your experience is that, for the last 30 years, whenever you come off your antidepressants, you gradually go downhill again, it can be pretty easy to believe that you’re stuck with depression for life.

-But I would like to advise you to avoid this belief as it could make you spend the next 70 years of your life battling depression when you do not have to.
+But I would like to advise you to avoid this belief as it could make you waste the next 70 years of your life battling depression when you do not have to.

 Why am I saying this very confidently?

-Because time and time again, many of my clients have succeeded at overcoming their depression, and have been able to live the happy lifestyle they wanted despite still having stress in their lives.
+Because time and time again, many of my clients have succeeded at overcoming their depression and have been able to live the happy lifestyle they wanted despite still having stress in their lives.

 I am now not getting overly stressed, which has had the effect of helping me manage my depression better.
 I have been able to wean myself off my antidepressants, obviously with my doctor’s guidance.

-Now for the first time in ten years I have been off my antidepressants for almost a month, and I am still feeling better than I have ever felt in a long while.
+Now for the first time in ten years, I have been off my antidepressants for almost a month, and I am still feeling better than I have ever felt in a long while.
 In the past, my depression would come back with full force

 within just one week of stopping my meds.